Royal-Botanic-Gardens-Victoria/VicMicrobiome/report.md

 Reduce index bleed
 - Do not allow any error when reading the barcode during demultiplexing (here two mismatches were allowed).
+- Index bleed can overestimate overall diversity of a dataset by more than x10.
+We therefore recommand to filter low abundance OTUs based on the OTU count per sample.